microsoft/vscode-wiki/Issue-Tracking.md

 The person assigned to do the inbox tracking **doesn not** have to (but is free to do more):
 - try to reproduce the issue
-- analyze the issue, this is the duty of the assigned owner
+- analyze the issue, this is the duty of the assignee
 - engage into a discussion with the author of the issue

 We rotate the initial inbox triage on a weekly basis.